Infineon/XMC-for-Arduino/arm/libraries/I2S/README.md

 Please refer to the data sheets of your microphone for the rate of the sampling rate.

-If you are using XMC1000 family boards, the default sampling rate is 12 kHz when you call `I2S.begin();` Also make sure you use a lower baud rate when you are using XMC1000 boards, since both `Serial` and `I2S` use USCI interrupts, and the older boards seem not able to handle a large number of interrupts.
+If you are using XMC1000 family boards, the default sampling rate is 12 kHz when you call `I2S.begin();` Also make sure you use a lower baud rate when you are using XMC1000 boards, since both `Serial` and `I2S` use USIC interrupts, and the older boards seem not able to handle a large number of interrupts.

 However, if you are using an XMC4000 board such as a XMC4700 relax kit, you shouldn't have to worry about these issues.